hilois/humhub-api/README.md

 1. /comment - returns a list of comments
 2. /comment/:id - returns a comment matching the comment id
 3. /comment/post/:id - returns a list of comments for a particular post id
+4. DELETE /comment/:id - deletes a comment matching the comment id

 ## Installation
 1. Download the module and upload it to your modules directory >yourdomain.com>protected>modules